donaltwo/project1-cat-corner/README.md

 ![Navigation bar for website]!(https://github.com/donaltwo/project1-cat-corner/assets/155965788/02bd9a3c-7536-47ac-9028-167cf9b18476)

-Present on all pages the nav bar is fully accessible and responsive for users to navigate through the website.
+Present on  pages the nav bar is fully accessible and responsive for users to navigate through the website.
+It brings the user to the Home, FAQ, Booking and Gallery pages.

 2. **Hero Image**